walshbr/data-for-the-rest-of-us/pages/week-14-analysis.md

 ## Homework

 * Send provisional analyses of your dataset along to Brandon by Friday at 9:00AM.
 Limit to 250 words or so.
-Include 25-50 words about each person's contribution.
+Also submit 50 words about your individual contribution to the week's work.